Healthier Individuals, Families & Communities

-More than 33% of children and adolescents are overweight or obese.
-That’s 25 million kids and teenagers.
+- More than 33% (25 million) of children and adolescents are overweight or obese.

-Children with health coverage are better prepared to learn in school and succeed in life.1
+- Children with health coverage are better prepared to learn in school and to succeed in life.1

 1. Institute of Medicine.
 From Neurons to Neighborhood: The Science of Early Childhood Development.
 Washington DC: National Academies Press, 2000.)